What is holding people back from the life that they truly want to live?

-Setting deadlines is one thing that have helped me to become much more of person of action.
+Setting deadlines and a good tone for the day are two things that have helped me to become much more of person of action.

 Taking small steps forward and only focusing on getting one small step done at a time is another habit that have worked really well.

 It works so well because you do not feel overwhelmed and so you do not want flee into procrastination.
 And even though you may be afraid, taking just a step is such a small thing that you do not get paralyzed in fear.